Cray-HPE/docs-csm/operations/boot_orchestration/Upload_Node_Boot_Information_to_Boot_Script_Service_BSS.md

 #### Update BSS default boot setup

 BSS supports a mechanism that allows for a default boot setup, rather than needing to specify boot details for each specific node.
-This feature is particular useful with larger systems.
+This feature is particularly useful with larger systems.
 To do this, follow the [Update BSS by host name](#update-bss-by-host-name) procedure, setting the `HOSTS` variable to `Default`.

 ### 3. Next step